Austin Artistic Reconstruction, LLC

 SECTION 8.2 Qualification of Officers.

-The officers shall be natural persons, except that the Treasurer may be a corporation.
+The officers shall be natural persons or corporations as the board sees fit.
 The officers may be, but are not required to be, Directors of the Company.

 SECTION 8.3 Election and Term of Office.

 The officers of the Company shall be elected by the Board at any meeting of the Board and each shall serve at the pleasure of the Board.